Skip to content

 • Ralph loop persistence — the agent doesn't stop when it fails.
 It diagnoses, reverts, reflects, and retries until the problem is solved or the time budget expires.

 • Reflexion-style self-improvement — each failure produces a distilled lesson that prevents the same mistake on the next attempt.
-Lessons persist across runs via a SQLite memory store, so the system gets smarter over time without any code changes.
+Lessons persist across runs via a structured-tip memory store backed by Postgres and Neo4j (Graphiti), so the system gets smarter over time without any code changes.

 The model: Gemma 4 31B Dense